aptos-foundation/AIPs/aips/resource_groups.md

 During compilation and publishing, these attributes are checked to ensure that:

-1. A `resource_group_member` has no abilities and no fields.
+1. A `resource_group` has no abilities and no fields.
-2. The `scope` within the `resource_group_member` can only become more permissive, that is it can either remain at a remain at the same level of accessibility or increase to the next.
+2. The `scope` within the `resource_group` can only become more permissive, that is it can either remain at a remain at the same level of accessibility or increase to the next.
-3. Each entry within a resource group has a `resource_group_member` attribute.
+3. Each resource within a resource group has a `resource_group_member` attribute.
 4. The `group` parameter is set to a struct that is labeled as a `resource_group`.
-5. During upgrade, an existing `struct` cannot either enter or leave a `resource_group_member`.
+5. During upgrade, an existing `struct` cannot either add or remove a `resource_group_member`.

+The motivation for each of these requirements are:

+1. Ensures that a `resource_group` struct won't be used for other storage purposes.
+While there is no strict requirement that this be true, it is intended to mitigate confusion to developers.
+2. Making a scope less permissive can result in breakage of deployed `resource_group_member`s.
+3. Without explicitly labeling a resource `resource_group_member`, there is no way for Move to know that it is within a `resource_group`.
+4. Is discussed above as the intent to enforce clean typesafety and a single place to define the properties of the resource group.
+5. If there exists data stored wtihin a resource, entering or leaving a resource group can result in that data being inaccessible.

 ### Within Storage

 From a storage perspective, a resource group is stored as a BCS-encoded `BTreeMap<StructTag, BCS encoded MoveValue>`, where a `StructTag` is a known structure in Move of the form: `{ account: Address, module_name: String, struct_name: String }`.
 Whereas, a typical resource is stored as a `BCS encoded MoveValue`.

 Resource groups introduce a new storage access path: `ResourceGroup` to distinguish from existing access paths.
-This provides a cleaner interface and segration of different types of storage.
+This provides a cleaner interface and segregation of different types of storage.
 This becomes advantageous to indexers and other direct readers of storage that can now parse storage without inspecting module metadata.
+Using the example above, `0x1::account::Account` is stored at `AccessPath::Resource(0xcafef00d, 0x1::account::Account)`, whereas the resource group and its contents are stored at `AccessPath::ResourceGroup(0xcafef00d, 0xaa::resource::Group)`

-At read time, a resource must be checked to see if that resource is part of a resource group by reading the associated metadata with a resource.
-If it is, the data is read from the resource group’s `StructTag` instead.
+The only way to tell that a resource is within a resource group is by reading the module metadata associated with the resource.
+After reading module metadata, the storage client should either directly read form the `AccessPath::Resource` or by first reading `AccessPath::ResourceGroup` followed by deserializing the `BTreeMap` and then extracting the appropriate resource.

 At write time, an element of a resource group must be appropriately updated into a resource group by determining the delta the resource group as a result of the write operation.
 This results in the handful of possibilities: